Arkansas Department of Transportation: Naming

 The "Highway" in AHTD's name was largely required by the Arkansas Constitution which created the Arkansas Highway Commission as its governing body; the Constitution still calls it the "State Highway Department", but the legislature added "and Transportation" to its name in 1977.
 Many people in Arkansas continue to call it the "Highway Department" to this day.

-On June 8, 2017, the AHTD announced that it would change its name and logo to the Arkansas Department of Transportation (ArDOT) effective July 31, 2017.
+On June 8, 2017, the AHTD announced that it would change its name and logo to the Arkansas Department of Transportation (ARDOT) effective July 31, 2017.

 Administration

-For administrative purposes, ArDOT divided the state of Arkansas into 10 districts supervised by district offices along with 75 county area maintenance headquarters and 31 resident engineer offices located across the state.
+For administrative purposes, ARDOT divided the state of Arkansas into 10 districts supervised by district offices along with 75 county area maintenance headquarters and 31 resident engineer offices located across the state.
 Most districts covered multiple counties.
 As a state agency, its central offices are located in Little Rock, which is covered by District 6.

 Divisions

-The ArDOT currently is divided into 23 divisions.
+The ARDOT currently is divided into 27 divisions.
 Several of these divisions are administrative: Computer Services, Equipment and Procurement, Fiscal Services, Human Resources, Internal Audit, Legal, Maintenance, and Retirement.
 Others lead various aspects of highway construction design, construction, financing, planning or coordination.
 Divisions are further subdivided into Sections.

-Bridge
+Bridges

 The Bridge Division contains six Sections: four of bridge design engineers, the Structural Inventory and Rating Section for existing bridges, and the Concrete & Steel Fabrication Section.
 Many of Arkansas's highway bridges are designed in-house by the relevant sections, with more complex or specialized bridges sometimes being bid out to consulting engineering firms.

 Arkansas Highway Police

-The oldest state law enforcement agency in Arkansas, the Arkansas Highway Police, is the Law Enforcement branch of ArDOT.
+The oldest state law enforcement agency in Arkansas, the Arkansas Highway Police, is the Law Enforcement branch of ARDOT.
 Today, the Arkansas Highway Police is tasked with preserving and protecting the State and Federal Highways of Arkansas.
 The Highway Police is the second largest statewide law enforcement agency in Arkansas, behind only the Arkansas State Police, with whom they share concurrent jurisdiction.
 The main focuses of the Highway Police is Size and weight regulation, Motor Carrier Enforcement, Hazardous Material enforcement, and lately, drug interdiction.
 The Arkansas Highway Police also regulates and permits all oversize loads coming through Arkansas.
 The Highway Police operates a fleet of patrol units as well as a network of Weigh Stations positioned on major highways through the state.